-Collagen is a protein responsible for healthy joints and skin elasticity, or stretchiness.
-It’s in your bones, muscles, and blood, comprising three-quarters of your skin and a third of the protein in your body.
+Collagen is a protein responsible for healthy joints and skin elasticity or stretchiness.
+It's in your bones, muscles, and blood, making up three-quarters of your skin and one-third of the protein in your body.

-Collagen is also produced naturally in the body by combining amino acids, the building blocks of proteins found in food.
+Your body makes it naturally by combining amino acids, the building blocks of proteins found in food.
 To produce collagen, your body needs:

 Types of Collagen

 Your body contains many types of collagen.
-Scientists have identified a total of 29 varieties, including these 5 main types
+Scientists have identified a total of 29 varieties, including these five main types:

 - Type I, which gives strength to your skin, bones, ligaments, and tendons